anntzer/redeal/README.md

     ♠KQJT9♡98♢KT♣K962 ♠♡J65432♢763♣AJ83 ♠A8652♡AQ7♢A8♣T54 ♠743♡KT♢QJ9542♣Q7
     Tries: 203

-The `print` method prints the deal and returns True, which is handy in this case.
-It is also possible to override `initial` and `final` in a similar fashion.
+There is some magic going on here: the `print` function is overriden while the lambda form is evaluated (and *only* at that time), so that it always return True instead of None.
+It is also possible to override `initial` (taking no argument) and `final` (taking a `n_tries` argument) in a similar fashion.

 ### Predealing and scripting